Fr4nz83/PWR-plugin-kubernetes/README.md

 ## How to reproduce our experimental evaluation's results

-The Python dependencies required to run the Python scripts behind our experimental evaluation are listed in the file requirements.txt.
+The Python dependencies required to run the Python scripts behind our experimental evaluation are listed in the file `requirements.txt`.
 They can be installed by executing:

 ```bash
 $ pip install -r requirements.txt